un782357/un782357.github.io/Corona_Visual.markdown

 <img src='img1.png' width="900"/>

 #### From the graph you can clearly see all the countries with more than a 1000 cases.
-#### You can also see that USA, Spain, China, Italy, Germany, Iran, and France have the highest number of coronavirus cases.
+#### You can also see that USA, Spain, China, Italy, Germany, Iran, and France have the highest number of COVID-19 cases.